tracim/tracim/backend/doc/branding.md

 - The css style : `rich_text_preview.css`.
 - The html template : `rich_text_preview.template`.

 The first one(`rich_text_preview.css`) is a simple css file.
-You can use advanced feature for pagination file convertion like `@page`.
+You can use advanced feature for pagination file conversion like `@page`.
 Supported css features depending on weasyprint, see [here](https://doc.courtbouillon.org/weasyprint/v52.5/features.html#css).

 The second one (`rich_text_preview.template`) is a templating file of html for pandoc, see [here](https://pandoc.org/MANUAL.html#template-syntax)